envs-net/matrix-doc/docs/faq.md

 ## Matrix is slow or not working properly.
 I'm on matrix.org homeserver

 Matrix.org is used as default server in many clients.
 It is known to be slow occasionally.
-You should pick a server you like from list of [public servers](https://wiki.asra.gr/en:public_servers) and register there.
+You should pick a server you like from [joinmatrix.org](https://joinmatrix.org/servers/) or the asra.gr list of [public servers](https://wiki.asra.gr/en:public_servers) and register there.
 If you already have joined many rooms, you can use [migration tool](https://ems.element.io/tools/account-migration) to "copy" your old account to the new account.

 After finished, remember to leave all rooms with your matrix.org account so it won't use any resources on the already overloaded server.
 You can login to both accounts simultaneously with private browser windows.